Lorentzian Quantum Reality: Postulates and Toy Models: Discussion

+Our solution also seems to fit naturally within the existing framework for relativistic quantum field theory and to be consistent with standard intuitions about relativistic quantum field theories.
+Of course, making it mathematically rigorous nonetheless seems impossible without solving the problem of rigorously defining realistic relativistic quantum field theories in $3+1$-dimensional Minkowski space.
+Perhaps for the moment we should be content to have a coherent conceptual account of reality defined at the same (low) level of rigour as our understanding of relativistic quantum field theory.
+In this context as elsewhere, the programme of rigorizing existing relativistic quantum field theories may not necessarily be the most scientifically fruitful way forward: other options include investigating quantum theories of gravity or other potentially deeper underlying theories.

-The proposal presented here certainly admits many variations, including the various interesting possibilities discussed in Ref. \cite{akreality} (adapted to allow for the new treatment here of outcome data, distinguishing data from inside and outside the future lightcone).
-Our proposal also suggests natural ways to generalize quantum theory, following \cite{kent1998beyond,kent2013beable,akreality}.
+The proposal presented here admits many variations, including the various interesting possibilities discussed in Ref. \cite{akreality} (adapted to allow for the new treatment here of outcome data, distinguishing data from inside and outside the future lightcone).
+Intriguingly, it also suggests natural ways to generalize quantum theory, following \cite{kent1998beyond,kent2013beable,akreality}.
 For, given a beable formulation -- a description of quantum reality -- consistent with standard quantum dynamics, we can define modified theories by altering the rules for assigning probabilities to beable configurations.
 For example, we can introduce weight factors that depend directly on the beable configuration, and use these to rescale the probabilities for beable configurations that are defined by standard quantum theory.
-(Even more general possibilities are also available.)
-Extended comments and discussions of possibilities in these directions, which apply -- and indeed, apply with more force -- to the present proposal, can be found in \cite{akreality}.
+Even more general possibilities are also available.

+More extended comments and discussions of possibilities in these directions, which apply -- and indeed, apply with more force -- to the present proposal, can be found in \cite{akreality}.
 The fact that our beables take the form of a generalized stress-energy tensor also suggests a possible new path to considering the coupling of quantum theory and gravity, while avoiding the problems afflicting standard semi-classical gravity \cite{akreality}.